 A few things to watch for.

 Do not retry instantly.
-Some developers wrap API calls in a retry loop with no delay.
-This burns through your remaining requests across other endpoints (if using app-level auth) and can trigger more aggressive throttling.
+A retry loop with no delay burns your remaining requests across other endpoints (on app-level auth) and can trigger more aggressive throttling.

 Do not ignore 429s in bulk pipelines.
-If you are collecting data in a loop, a single 429 can mean hundreds of failed requests before your code notices.
-Check x-rate-limit-remaining before each request and pause proactively when it drops below 10-20.
+In a tight collection loop, one 429 can mean hundreds of failed requests before your code notices.
+Check x-rate-limit-remaining before each request and pause when it drops below 10 to 20.

 Log your remaining requests.
-When debugging rate limit issues, the single most useful data point is a time-series log of x-rate-limit-remaining values.
-It shows exactly which call pattern is burning through your budget.
+When you are debugging rate-limit issues, a time-series log of x-rate-limit-remaining is the single most useful artifact.
+It shows exactly which call pattern is draining your budget.

 The standard advice ("cache responses" and "use exponential backoff") is not wrong, but it is incomplete.
-Here are the strategies that actually move the needle, based on patterns I have seen across dozens of API pipeline migrations.
+These are the moves that actually change the math, drawn from the pipeline migrations we have handled.

-Third-party APIs take batching further.
-[Sorsa API's /tweet-info-bulk](https://docs.sorsa.io/api-reference/tweets/tweet-data-batch) accepts 100 tweet URLs or IDs per request, and [/info-batch](https://docs.sorsa.io/api-reference/users-data/user-profile-batch) accepts 100 user profiles, each counting as a single request from your quota.
-For more strategies on reducing request volume, see our guide to optimizing API usage.
+Third-party APIs push batching further.
+Our bulk tweet endpoint takes 100 tweet URLs or IDs per request and our batch profile lookup takes 100 profiles, each counting as a single request from your quota.
+More tactics for cutting request volume are in our notes on optimizing API usage.

-User profiles change rarely.
-Display names, bios, and follower counts shift over days, not minutes.
-If your application fetches user data alongside tweets, cache profiles with a 12-24 hour TTL and skip the API call on cache hit.
+User profiles change slowly.
+Display names, bios, and follower counts move over days, not minutes.
+If your app fetches user data alongside tweets, cache profiles with a 12-to-24-hour TTL and skip the call on a cache hit.
+Engagement metrics (likes, retweets, replies) move faster, so a 1-to-6-hour TTL is usually the right balance for analytics; real-time dashboards have no good substitute for fresh calls.

 Do not wait for a 429 to slow down.
-Track x-rate-limit-remaining on every response and implement a soft threshold.
-When remaining requests drop below 10% of the limit, add a delay between calls.
-This prevents the hard stop of a 429 and keeps your pipeline running smoothly.
+Track x-rate-limit-remaining on every response and add a soft threshold: when it drops below roughly 10 percent of the limit, slow down before you hit the wall.

 remaining = int(response.headers.get("x-rate-limit-remaining", 100))